ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 As a result, there are two different paths to do the exercises this week.
  * In both cases, you can do the task 1, and then
     * Do task 2 completely and ignore the rest.
-With very good implementation you might get even more than 6 points.
+With very good implementation you might get even more than 7 points.
+    *This task will give the most points on the course and can compensate for other weeks*.
     * Or, do the tasks 3 and 4, but not that many points are available.
 Task 2 covers also the topics of tasks 3 and 4.